If you know me at all, then you know I’m a hot mess.

 - Remember how we like to party?
 If we are going to continue our Rock Star lifestyles and be the social butterflies that we can’t help being we need a schedule that has plenty of party time worked into it.

-Is this a lot of demands?
+Is this a lot to demand?
 Is there any possible way a schedule can be created from this?
 And then the real question is if I can create a schedule that allows for all of the above I still have to adhere to it, can I do that?
 Will I?

 I’m open to any suggestions.
 Leave me a comment here and let me know what you think might work.